 Variations of Customization Options By Line

-It has most of the Ryujin tsuba sets available (12 sets total) and 28 elite work hardened copper sets, some which are the same as the SBG custom line, others exclusively for the Forge Direct Elite line.
+It has most of the Ryujin tsuba sets available (12 sets total) and 28 elite work hardened copper sets, some which are the same as the SBG custom line and available widely generally, others exclusively for the Forge Direct Elite line.
 There are 9 SILK ito handle colors available, 5 colors of rayskin (white and black, plus red, purple and yellow), 8 different types of hard wearing silk sageo, and a whopping 36 styles of saya – many of which are extremely expensive for us to produce, but all heavily discounted with subsidized additional fees well below market value.